 Do you want to contribute to technological development and innovation?
 Do you enjoy working with computers and numbers?
 Are you creative, good at problem solving, and determined to succeed?
 The Bachelor's in Computer Science is for you.

-Computer Science is accredited by the Computer Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Computer Science and Similarly Named Engineering Programs Program Criteria.
+Computer Science is accredited by the Computing Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Computer Science and Similarly Named Computing Programs Program Criteria.

 What will I study?